hrbigelow/streamvis/README.md

 process; for example, a process training a machine learning model that produces various metrics at each gradient descent step.

-Streamvis provides a Client and Server class which communicate through a REST endpoint (also provided).
-The client can send your metrics to the REST endpoint via a POST request.
-The server sends GET requests to the same endpoint and updates the interactive visualizations.
-Because of this decoupling, the client and server may reside on separate machines.
+Streamvis provides a Client which POSTs your data to the REST endpoint provided by `streamvis_server`, which then creates visualizations from this data.

 In your client app (for example, `my-app-client.py`):